M*A*S*H (film): Development and writing

 The screenplay, by Ring Lardner Jr., is different from Hooker's original novel.
-In the DVD audio commentary, Altman describes the novel as "pretty terrible" and somewhat "racist" (the only major black character has the nickname "Spearchucker").
-He claims that the screenplay was used only as a springboard.
-Despite this assertion by Altman, however, while some improvisation occurs in the film and Altman changed the order of major sequence, most sequences are in the novel.
-The main deletion is a subplot of Ho-Jon's return to the 4077th as a casualty (when Radar steals blood from Henry, it is for Ho-Jon's operation under Trapper and Hawkeye's scalpels; when the surgeons are playing poker after the football game, they are resolutely ignoring Ho-Jon's corpse being driven away).
+In the DVD audio commentary, Altman describes the novel as "pretty terrible" and somewhat "racist."
+He says that the novel was used only as a springboard.
+Despite this assertion by Altman, most sequences are in the novel, with the main deletion being a subplot of Ho-Jon's return to the 4077th as a casualty.
 The main deviation from the script is the trimming of much of the dialogue.

 In his director's commentary, Altman says that M*A*S*H was the first major studio film to use the word "fuck" in its dialogue.
 The word is spoken during the football game near the end of the film by Walt "Painless Pole" Waldowski when he says to an opposing football player, "All right, Bud, your fucking head is coming right off!"
 The actor, John Schuck, said in an interview that Andy Sidaris, who was handling the football sequences, encouraged Schuck to "say something that'll annoy him."
 Schuck did so, and that particular statement made it into the film without a second thought.
-Previously confined to cult and "underground" films, its use in a film as conventionally screened and professionally distributed as M*A*S*H marked the dawn of a new era of social acceptability for profanity on the big screen, which had until a short time before this film's release been forbidden outright for any major studio picture in the United States under the Hays Code.
+Previously confined to cult and "underground" films, its use in a film as conventionally screened and professionally distributed as M*A*S*H marked the dawn of a new era of social acceptability for profanity on the big screen, which had until a short time before this film's release been forbidden outright for any major studio picture in the United States under the Production Code, in effect until November 1, 1968, when the Motion Picture Association film rating system replaced it.
+M*A*S*H was rated R in the United States by this system.